Privatix/privatix/doc/README.md

 # Documentation

-This page contains overview of documentation
+This page contains overview of documentation.
+It is intended for developers and tech savvy people, that want to understand how Privatix Network works under the hood.

 # Documentation reference